wlusbar/wlusbar/README.md

 <li>💬 Ask me about **Java, Spring Boot, SQL**</li>
 <!-- - 👨‍💻 More at [wellington.dev](https://wellington.dev) -->

-<li aling="left">🎓 Graduated in information systems.
+<li aling="left">🎓 Graduated in Information Systems.
 I have experience in the Backend Java area, an enthusiastic student of Front End, I always seek to acquire and improve my knowledge, learning new languages ​​and market trends.
 I try to be in a good mood and be agile, have responsibility and determination, always looking for better results.
 I seek to be collaborative and add knowledge to the team.</li>

 ## 🛠 &nbsp;Skills
 <div style="display: inline_block">